 1. Understanding Abstract Landscape Photography

-Abstract photography is a term which can be a little tricky to define in itself.
+Abstract photography is a term that can be a little tricky to define in itself.

 Let’s make it simple, though.
 If you are looking at an image and having trouble defining what it is that you are looking at, that’s an abstract photograph.

 Landscape photographers aim to capture and illustrate their surroundings as close to reality as possible.
 The genre can include human-made landscapes and natural scenes.

 Abstract landscape photography isolates and studies the visual components of a landscape image.
 This allows us to reimagine the way we view the environment around us.

 2. Try an Aerial Perspective

 Aerial landscape photography captures an environment that many will never encounter in person.
-The transformative nature of height creates an abstracted and often unrecognisable landscape.
-It reveals shapes, textures, colours and patterns that are impossible to see from the ground.
+The transformative nature of height creates an abstracted and often unrecognizable landscape.

 3. Include Camera Movement

 Camera movement involves deliberately moving your camera during a long exposure.
 The artistic photography technique introduces physicality into an image.
 This creates a dynamic abstract landscape photograph.

 Camera movement imbues a unique type of energy into image-making.
 It creates abstract photography that communicates the experience of process to a viewer.